CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0004-Median-of-two-Sorted-Array.md

 #### Approach 2: Binary Search (O(log(min(m, n))))

 **Intuition:**
-To achieve O(log(min(m, n))) complexity, use binary search on the smaller array.
+To achieve $O(log(min(m, n)))$ complexity, use binary search on the smaller array.
 The goal is to find a partition where the left half of both arrays combined is less than or equal to the right half.

 **Algorithm:**
 1. Ensure `nums1` is the smaller array.